addyosmani/backbone-fundamentals/index.md

 # <a name="practicaltodos">Practical: Todos - Your First Backbone.js App</a>

-Building a Todo List application is a great way to learn about Backbone, and Backbone’s conventions.
+Now that we've journeyed through the fundamentals, let's move on to writing our first Backbone.js app - a Todo List application.
+Building a Todo List is a great way to learn about Backbone’s conventions.
 It's a simple enough app, but contains enough interesting problems to be useful, such as binding, persisting model data, routing and template rendering.

 For this chapter, we’re going to learn how to create the Backbone.js Todo app listed on [TodoMVC.com](http://todomvc.com).

 <img src="img/todoapp.png" width="700px"/>

-So let's think about what we need from a high level architectural standpoint.
+Let's think about what we need from a high level architectural standpoint.

-* A Todo model to describe individual todo items
+* A `Todo` model to describe individual todo items
-* A TodoList collection to store and persist todos
+* A `TodoList` collection to store and persist todos
 * A way of creating todos
 * Listing todos
 * Editing existing todos